 We welcome visitors to the Sanctuary.
 We’re located in Glorieta, NM, a 20-minute drive from Santa Fe.
 Please call for an appointment; afternoons between Noon and 5pm are preferable.
 Call Natalie Owings at (505) 757-6817 for directions.

 Adopting an animal who’s been abandoned or abused isn’t always easy.
 But the dogs and cats who live at The Heart and Soul Animal Sanctuary are well socialized.
 They get a lot of attention.
 They’re petted, played with, hugged, loved.
 They also learn to live in harmony with other animals.
 This can make them much more adoptable than rescued dogs and cats kept in cages and concrete cells.

 Because we live with our animals, we come to know them well.
 This helps us find just the right family for each dog and cat who’s ready to be adopted.

 And families who come to the Sanctuary to adopt can see for themselves how the animals behave and interact.

 Over the years, thousands of school-age children have visited the Sanctuary.
 In our humane education classes they get hands-on experience with the animals.
 They hold the puppies, feed the chickens, feel the warm, nubbly back of a turkey’s head.
 Along the way, they learn important lessons about unconditional love, honesty, trust, loyalty and responsibility.

-Now, with the help of our new Humane Education Coordinator, we’ll be expanding this program to reach more children in more schools.
+Now, with your financial assistance, we’ll be expanding this program to reach more children in more schools.
 And new lesson plans will encourage children to understand and empathize with other creatures—to imagine what it’s like to be a dog or a cat, a donkey, chicken, goat, goose or turkey.